DragonEggBedrockBreaking/VanillaDisable/README.md

-# Fabric Example Mod
+# Vanilla Disable

+## Description

+You can use gamerules to enable/disable a lot more stuff with this mod.
+A new command system *may* be developed in the future.

-## Setup
+## Status

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This mod is incomplete/experimental.
+Features may be added and removed at any time.
+Mods are not recommended to maintain compatibility with this mod at this stage due to rapid change.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the LGPL-3.0 license.